Skip to content

 During the compatibility window, top-level legacy invocations such as sase run '#sync' still run but emit a warning that points to #!sync.
 Inline expansion contexts reject standalone workflows instead of passing literal #sync text to the model.
 Shell examples should use single quotes around #!... so ! is not interpreted by interactive shells.

-For VCS workspace references, underscores can be used as an alternative to colons: #gh_sase is equivalent to #gh:sase.
+For workspace references, underscores can be used as an alternative to colons: #gh_sase is equivalent to #gh:sase.
 The underscore is normalized to a colon before pattern matching, so both forms work identically.
 This is useful in contexts where colons are inconvenient.
+The #cd directory workflow is still a workspace reference even though it skips VCS checkout/release work.

 #gh:@planner resolves to e.g. #gh:planner_add_config_parser